-Join Paul F. Aubin for an in-depth discussion in this video Creating a custom panel family, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Creating a custom panel family, part of Revit Architecture: Advanced Modeling.

 In this movie, we're going to create a custom curtain panel to apply to our…panelized divided surface.…This is the third step in the process: first step being to divide the surface,…second step being to apply a pattern to the surface, and then the third step to…apply a panel to that surface.…In this case, we're actually going to build the panel and apply it.…So I've got a version of the file that we've been working on.…It's our Main Building form here, of the museum.
 And I am going to spin around to…this side, looks like a good place to start, and I'll zoom in.
 And I am going to…select a couple of these surfaces ahead of time, maybe all of these that I'm…looking at right here, using my Ctrl key.…